rorrim-rorrim/eden-alt/docs/user/Basics.md

 The emulator is very demanding on hardware, and as such requires a decent mid-range computer/cellphone.

-See [the requirements page](https://web.archive.org/web/20250806061849/https://eden-emu.dev/system-requirements) for recommended and minimum specs.
+See [the requirements page](https://archive.is/sv83h) for recommended and minimum specs.

 The CPU must support FMA for an optimal gameplay experience.
-GPU needs to support OpenGL 4.6, see [OpenGL compatibility list](https://opengl.gpuinfo.org/), or Vulkan 1.1, see [Vulkan compatibility list](https://vulkan.gpuinfo.org/).
+The GPU needs to support OpenGL 4.6 ([compatibility list](https://opengl.gpuinfo.org/)), or Vulkan 1.1 ([compatibility list](https://vulkan.gpuinfo.org/)).

 If your GPU doesn't support or is just behind by a minor version, see Mesa environment variables below (*nix only).